leobro98/positive-news/README.md

 The client should be running.
 Return to the first command prompt (server).
 The digests should contain up to 3 news headlines sorted by their priority.
 When needed, finish the running process pressing Ctrl+C.

 You can run several TCP clients simultaneously.
-To run one more, open yet one command prompt and repeat the step 3 from the last list.
+To run one more, open yet another command prompt and repeat the step 3 from the last list.

 ### Using IntelliJ IDEA